|

 He is one of the driving forces behind a Trust working for the protection and maintainment of the old gardens of Cornwall.
 It is a laborious and expensive task to keep these gardens in their full glory, and they vanish one after the other.
 Too few people have the opportunity to keep these gardens.

-mini-19 We did not follow all way down to the river.
+We did not follow all way down to the river.
 We didn't dare when we thought of the return uphill.
-We turned at the botanically old mini-21tree ferns from Tasmania.
+We turned at the botanically old tree ferns from Tasmania.
 The Major had lots to tell about these.

 The road back to the hotel went through a landscape with harrowed fields, grazing land with sheep or cows.
 Just a few houses.
 A grey and rainy tour.